Home | Curriculum Vitae | Courses | Papers | Projects | Current

 Course Description

 This course is an introduction to the disciplines in systematic musicology, offering a broad overview of traditional areas of scholarship and applying them to questions of musical meaning.
-The systematic musicology disciplines include mainly: ethnomusicology, music theory, music philosophy, cognitive and behavioral psychology of music, acoustics, psychoacoustics, experimental aesthetics, philosophical aesthetics, philosophy of science, sociology of music, and music criticism.
+Engaging in systematic musicology involves eclectic exploration within multiple disciplines that include: ethnomusicology, music theory, music philosophy, acoustics, psychoacoustics, cognitive and behavioral psychology of music, experimental aesthetics, philosophical aesthetics, philosophy of science, sociology of music, and music criticism.
 The fundamental nature of systematic musicology is explored.
 For example, is systematic musicology a field?
 Is it a method of research?

-In an effort to expose students to this form of music scholarship, the course involves discussion and critical analysis of diverse readings from the related literature, examining their logical intra- and inter-consistency and exploring the relationship between musical scholarship and musical experience.
+In an effort to expose students to this form of music scholarship, the course involves discussion and critical analysis of diverse readings from the related literature, examining their logical intra- and inter-consistency and exploring the various possible relationships between musical scholarship and musical experience.

 Home